Canadian Health Measures Survey (CHMS)

 For each respondent, the complete visit to the MEC lasts about two hours.
 This is an approximate time, given that each respondent is assessed for their suitability for each measure and tested accordingly.

 At the end of their visit to the MEC, respondents are provided with a waterproof activity monitor.
-This small device is worn for a week at all times except when sleeping - even when swimming or bathing.
-It records information about normal physical activity patterns without the respondents having to do anything special.
+This small device is worn for a week at all times - even when swimming or bathing.
+It records information about normal physical activity patterns and sleep without the respondents having to do anything special.

 Respondents are also provided with materials to send a second urine sample from home to a laboratory for nutritional analysis.